 For a company that is just beginning to build an email marketing campaign, it can seem challenging to find new email addresses to add to your marketing list.
 Even companies with large email lists can use these techniques to grow and focus their efforts.
 Below are several techniques that you can use to collect the email addresses of potential customers who are interested in your business and products.

 It may seem obvious, but the better your newsletter is, the more likely subscribers are to continue reading them and forward them to their friends and colleagues.
 A great newsletter will contain important updates, videos, pictures, useful tips and articles that cannot be found anywhere else.
-Here is an example of a great newsletter that was sent out by language learning software company, Rosetta Stone Inc.

 Through Your Website